hesor85/full-stack/README.md

+# Introduction
+Small example that shows a simple Angular client that can connect to an Express API and perform a search in a database.

+To make it work adjust your postgres config and queries in `server.js`.

 # Develop client
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.